SlazengerV100/Crash-Statistics-Dashboard/meeting_notes/meeting_notes_11_3.md

     1. Next, each team member would select the best 2 ideas and create a selection of prototype designs (hand drawn, Figma, interactive)
     1. Only once we have our prototypes finalised and have ensured their effectivenes, will we start implementation.

+- Project management methodology:
+    - KanBan for task management.
+All work must have ascociated ticket.
+Ticket columns are to-do, doing, done
+    - trunk based branching strategy to be used [see here](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development)

 ## Action Items
 | Task | Due Date |
 |------|----------|